torvalds/linux/Documentation/trace/rv/monitor_rtapp.rst

 cause undesirable latency.
 Real-time applications should only put a real-time thread to sleep for one of the following reasons:

   - Cyclic work: real-time thread sleeps waiting for the next cycle.
-For this case, only the `clock_nanosleep` syscall should be used with `TIMER_ABSTIME` (to avoid time drift) and `CLOCK_MONOTONIC` (to avoid the clock being changed).
+For this case, only the `clock_nanosleep` syscall should be used with `TIMER_ABSTIME` (to avoid time drift).
+Additionally, `CLOCK_REALTIME` should not be used (to avoid the clock being changed).
 No other method is safe for real-time.
 For example, threads waiting for timerfd can be woken by softirq which provides no real-time guarantee.
   - Real-time thread waiting for something to happen (e.g. another thread releasing shared resources, or a completion signal from another thread).
 In this case, only futexes (FUTEX_LOCK_PI, FUTEX_LOCK_PI2 or one of